 - 2.1.
-The Sioux Falls Police Department Drug Recognition Expert Program will be utilized in accordance with South Dakota State Law, guidelines set by the State of South Dakota DRE Coordinator, established policy, training and guidelines of the International Association of Chiefs of Police to detect and apprehend motor vehicle operators who are under the influence of drugs or alcohol. - 2.2.
-The integrity of this program is dependant upon careful documentation throughout the entire testing process.
+The Sioux Falls Police Department Drug Recognition Expert Program will be utilized in accordance with South Dakota State Law, guidelines set by the State of South Dakota DRE Coordinator, established policy, training and guidelines of the International Association of Chiefs of Police to detect and apprehend motor vehicle operators who are under the influence of drugs or alcohol.
+The Sioux Falls Police Department DRE Program is maintained and managed by the department's Operations Division Traffic Section. - 2.2.
+The integrity of this program is dependent upon careful documentation throughout the entire testing process.
 Non DRE-officers must understand that they also have an obligation to provide proper documentation of an individual's impairment.
 This can be done by making use of the recording systems in the patrol vehicles.